chzyer/adrs/README.md

 [![GoDoc](https://godoc.org/github.com/chzyer/adrs?status.svg)](https://godoc.org/github.com/chzyer/adrs)

 A DNS recursion server implements by golang.
-Which will supports protocols like HTTP, TCP, UDP, then use redis to storage cached records.
+Which will supports protocols like HTTP, TCP, UDP, then use redis to store cached records.

 **NOTE: THIS PROJECT STILL UNDER DEVELOPING!**